Quantum algorithms for grid-based variational time evolution: Introduction

+Simulating quantum dynamics is of foremost importance to understand a multitude of chemical processes.
+Despite an impressive progress in the development of computational methods~\cite{lindh2020quantum,gatti2017applications,meyer2009multidimensional, curchod2018ab}, accurate calculations remain restricted to molecules with less than a few tens of collective degrees of freedom~\cite{gatti2014molecular,madsen2020mr,weir2020nonadiabatic,curchod2018ab}.
 An alternative path towards the efficient modeling of quantum dynamics is to switch towards a new computational paradigm.
-In particular, quantum computers have the potential to simulate quantum systems in polynomial time and memory~\cite{feynman1999, tacchino2020advanced}.
+In particular, quantum computers have the potential to simulate quantum systems in polynomial time and memory~\cite{feynman1999, tacchino2020advanced, miessen2023quantum}.
 Following Feynman's thesis, Wiesner~\cite{wiesner1996simulations} and Zalka~\cite{zalka1998simulating} first designed a framework to simulate molecular quantum dynamics on a digital quantum computer with a grid encoding of real space.
 This framework was then made concrete and applied to the simulation of several small nuclear quantum systems in rectangular or harmonic potentials~\cite{fan2012quantum, benenti2008, somma2015, ostrowski2015quantum, macridin2018electron}.
 More recently, it was also extended to the simulation of the non-adiabatic dynamics of nuclear wavepackets~\cite{ollitrault2020non,Ollitrault2021molecular}.
 All these approaches share the same circuit representation of the time evolution operator, obtained from Trotter approximation of the latter~\cite{berry2007}.
 However, in general, this leads to very deep quantum circuits, which greatly exceed the capacities of present quantum hardware due to their limited coherence times.
 This is particularly true when the Hamiltonian is given in first quantization as, in this case, an efficient encoding of even a single Trotter step into a quantum circuit is cumbersome~\cite{ollitrault2020non, woerner2019quantum, haner2018optimizing}.
 As a consequence, the type of implementable potentials is restricted.
 For instance, all the works cited above only present dynamics under potentials that can be defined with a polynomial function of the position.
-It is worth emphasising here that active research is undergoing to implement Coulombic potentials.~\cite{kassal2008, chan2022gridbased, jones2012, haner2018optimizing}
+It is worth emphasising here that active research is undergoing to implement Coulombic potentials~\cite{kassal2008, chan2022gridbased, jones2012, haner2018optimizing}.